 Your Average GP Salary in Australia

 You might ask the question ‘how much do GPs earn in Australia?’
-Perhaps you have heard that Australia’s cost of living is high, and are concerned to ensure that your income will compensate for this?
+Perhaps you have heard that Australia’s cost of living is high, and are concerned about whether your income will compensate you for this?
 This page discusses Australian general practitioners’ salaries and gives guidance as to what GPs coming from overseas may expect by way of remuneration.

 Average GP salary Australia (per annum)

 |5 patients @ average $45= $225 average hourly billings||4 patients @ $60 average=$240 average hourly billings|